LoopKit/loopdocs/docs/version/development.md

 ## Repositories and Code

-If you're a developer looking for direct links to the code and documentation in Github:
+If you're a developer looking for direct links to the code and documentation in GitHub:

 * [Loop](https://github.com/LoopKit/Loop)
 * [LoopDocs](https://github.com/LoopKit/Loopdocs)